This was recorded in July 2009.

 (I’m trying to decide what to do with over 100 episodes of my old radio show.
 I uploaded most of them to this blog, years ago, but the podcasting app doesn’t work anymore.
 So, most of the episodes are not available to listen to.
 Finding the audio on my computer and uploading all of that content again for a radio show that is more than 10 years old sounds a bit nuts.
 I need to think about this some more.)

-I interviewed Mike Finnigan from Crooks and Liars about six month ago.
-Mike is a great piano/Hammond B-3 organ player and we talked about Miles Davis and the 50th anniversary of Kind Of Blue.
+I interviewed Mike Finnigan from Crooks and Liars about six months ago.
+Mike is a great piano/Hammond B-3 organ player, and we talked about Miles Davis and the 50th anniversary of Kind Of Blue.
 After that interview, I asked Mike if we could chat about some other aspects of music.
 He was very agreeable.
 Unfortunately, when I decided to do a show on the origins of Funk, Mike was busy.
 He told me he was touring with Joe Cocker!!!
 He said that he had a friend in Texas, a bass player who would be perfect.
 Mike was right.
 Larry Fulcher was/is perfect.
-Larry has recorded with Smokey Robinson, Willie Nelson, Eric Clapton and the Crusaders, just to name of few.
+Larry has recorded with Smokey Robinson, Willie Nelson, Eric Clapton, and the Crusaders, just to name a few.
 He has won two Grammys playing with Taj Mahal.

 This is a great interview.
-This is part one and part 2.
+This is part one, and part 2 is here.